Are you growing marijuana indoors?

 Effects Of High Humidity On Marijuana Plants

 The biggest problem associated with high humidity is bud mold or rot.
+Learn what mold on weed looks like here.
 Obviously, this only occurs during flowering, when buds grow.

 Bud rot is the primary reason you want to keep humidity low during flowering.
 In addition to low humidity, you need good ventilation to ensure the buds do not accumulate moisture.
 Using the right size smart pots helps avoid this issue.